jamietanna/sarahseewhy.github.io/_posts/2021-01-23-linux-home.md

 What is an essential room in a house?
 Well, in my opinion a bathroom with an in-door toilet is _absolutely_ essential.

-I've used outhouses on farms and the odd cabin in my life and it's what I'd describe as a character building experience (at least the outhouses I've used, I'm sure there are lovely ones not infested with spiders that also exist).
+I've used outhouses on farms and the odd cabin in my life and it's what I'd describe as a character building experience (at least the outhouses I've used, I'm sure there are lovely ones not infested with spiders).

 A. **B**athroom. **I**s. **N**ecessary.
 Or `/bin`